 The toilet paper industry is clear-cutting forests and hurting the planet.

-According to the NRDC, every year, the toilet paper industry clear-cuts 1 million acres of North America’s boreal forest, primarily located in Canada.
+According to the NRDC, every year, industry clear-cuts 1 million acres of North America’s boreal forest, primarily located in Canada — and most of that is for toilet paper.
 Canada is the No. 3 country in the world for intact forest loss, following Russia and Brazil — and the toilet paper industry is a major reason for that.
 The vast boreal forest is the most carbon-dense forest ecosystem on Earth, and it’s imperative that we establish more protections for it.

 Destroying the Canadian boreal forest has endless negative impacts on the planet — it hurts biodiversity and wildlife (including the boreal caribou and billions of migratory birds), it reduces the amount of trees capturing CO2 from the atmosphere, and most notably, it is hurting Indigenous people.
 According to the report, the logging industry is disproportionately affecting the more than 600 Indigenous communities who call the boreal forest home.